-The Club’s Xmas party will be held at the Transgender Resource Centre in University Street at 7 pm on Friday 15 December 2017.
-Our next regular open meeting in Belfast will take place at 8 pm on Tuesday 9 January 2018 at the LGBT Centre (CQHQ) 23-31 Waring Street.
-Meetings for Club members continue every Wednesday at Fiona’s Forum in Belfast.
+Our next regular open meeting in Belfast will take place at 8 pm on Tuesday 3 April 2018 in the Board Room (Bell 4) at the LGBT Centre (CQHQ) 23-31 Waring Street.

 Transgender Woman of the Year Adrianne Elson receives her award from Michael Gillies at the September meeting of the Belfast Butterfly Club.

 Guest speakers and Club members who were among the large attendance at a talk on Hate Crime given by Community Police Officers at the Belfast Butterfly Club’s September meeting.